aniket7r/Star_Notary/README.md

 ```

 ###  Deploying to Rinkeby
 On the Rinkeby test network, you can get free test coins from a faucet and run smart contracts on a test instance of the Ethereum network without incurring any costs.
-Truffle makes deploying (i.e. migrating) our tested contracts straightforward.
+Truffle makes deploying (i.e. migrating) tested contracts straightforward.
 The first step to prepare the migration is to edit the `networks` section of the `truffle-config.js` file.
-We used a configuration provided by infura for our `HDWalletProvider`.
+I used a configuration provided by infura for `HDWalletProvider`.
 Infura provides blockchain infrastructure to connect to Ethereum nodes (in this case, nodes connected to the Rinkeby test network).
 This configuration requires a wallet with an Ethereum balance (test coins), which we provided as follows:
 ```javascript
 const HDWalletProvider = require('truffle-hdwallet-provider');
 const infuraKey = "1f959ba5e1fc4d839375c97d5e27ffef";